 If the woman decides to have the baby, or put the baby up for adoption, the man may never know he caused an unwanted pregnancy with his irresponsible ejaculation, or that there’s now a child walking around with 50% of his DNA.

 If the woman does tell him that he caused an unwanted pregnancy and that she’s having the baby, the closest thing to a consequence for him, is that he may need to pay child support.
 But our current child support system is well-known to be a joke.

-61% of men (or women) who are legally required to pay it, simply don’t.
+Only 61% of men (or women) who are legally required to pay it, do.
 With little or no repercussions.
-Their credit isn’t even affected.
+In lots of states, their credit isn’t even affected.
 So, many men keep going as is, causing unwanted pregnancies with irresponsible ejaculations and never giving it thought.

 Stop protesting at clinics.
 Stop shaming women.
 Stop trying to overturn abortion laws.
 If you actually care about reducing or eliminating the number of abortions in our country, simply HOLD MEN RESPONSIBLE FOR THEIR ACTIONS.

 What would that look like?
 What if there was a real and immediate consequence for men who cause an unwanted pregnancy?
 What kind of consequence would make sense?
 Should it be as harsh, painful, nauseating, scarring, expensive, risky, and life-altering…

 … as forcing a woman to go through a 9-month unwanted pregnancy?

 In my experience, men really like their testicles.
 If irresponsible ejaculations were putting their balls at risk, they would stop being irresponsible.
 Does castration seem like a cruel and unusual punishment?
 Definitely.

 But is it worse than forcing 500,000 women a year to puke daily for months, gain 40 pounds, and then rip their bodies apart in childbirth?
 Is a handful of castrations worse than women dying during forced pregnancy and childbirth?